Constructing quality housing is essential to preserving New York City’s communities.

 Take a closer look at the many locations where Habitat NYC has made an impact.

 Sydney House, a joint venture with the Almat Group, will provide 56 hard-working New York City families the chance to become first-time homeowners in the Williamsbridge section of the Bronx.
 This cooperative development will include 26 one-bedroom, 23 two-bedroom, and seven three-bedroom apartments as well as ample community space for residents.
 Sydney House will be the largest multi-family development built by a Habitat for Humanity affiliate to date.
-Building amenities will include parking for vehicles and bicycles, laundry facilities, multiple green roofs, and a community area.
+Building amenities will include parking (additional fee applies) for vehicles and bicycles, laundry facilities, and a community area.

 Located in Ocean-Hill/Brownsville in Brooklyn, Dean Street is a four-story, multi-family condo building, comprising 15 two-bedroom apartments.
 Among the building’s many amenities are a landscaped rear yard and on-site laundry facilities.
 Dean Street is also a certified Enterprise Green Communities building, meaning residents benefit from lowered utility costs and a more sustainable environment.

 Habitat NYC has acquired a vast portfolio of dilapidated single-family homes from the New York City Housing Authority.
 Habitat NYC gut-renovates, or in some cases completely tears down these homes, creating well-built homes out of what were once eyesores.